batuceng/RepSurf/Report.md

 16/12/2022
 Restarted Classification training to check reproducibility.
 Saved a copy of prev logs at 16122022log.zip.
 Also tried running repseurf_ssg_umbx2 (changed script gpu selection & train.py address) but got cuda kernel error currently.

+17/12/2022
+Second Training with seed=2800 (default) is finished and logs are saved under 17122022.zip.
+Another training w/ seed=3900 is restarted (also changed the script repsurf_ssg_umb.sh) to match with the provided checkpoint (link at classification/readme.md).